 Also of interest is that Clinton has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Clinton citizens is very high relative to the national average among all cities (21.84%): 39.12% of adults in Clinton have a bachelor's degree or even advanced degree.
+The population of Clinton is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.12% of adults in Clinton have a bachelor's degree or even advanced degree.

 The per capita income in Clinton in 2018 was $43,929, which is middle income relative to Connecticut, and wealthy relative to the rest of the US.
 This equates to an annual income of $175,716 for a family of four.
 However, Clinton contains both very wealthy and poor people as well.